 3. The seasonal storage of recreational equipment and motor vehicles owned by private individuals other than those residing on the premises, such storage to be in accessory farm buildings existing as of January 1, 2010.
 The storage of a dealer's inventory or the construction of any new buildings for storage is prohibited.

 (c) Undeveloped natural resources and open space areas.

-- (d) Single family residential. - (e) Residential accessory buildings.
+(d) Single family residential.